WHAT DOES THE MOST WANTED SMELL LIKE?

 Aromatic Notes

-Alongside the brand, community sources Fragrantica and Parfumo present a similar pyramid:
+Alongside Azzaro’s official description, community sources such as Fragrantica and Parfumo present a similar note pyramid:

 Fragrance Family